 Build your travel blog

-Now the hard, but a really fun part: building your website.
+Now the hard, but really fun part: building your website.
 If you’re using a website builder, they probably provide some templates and website themes for you to choose from.
 Find the ones designed for blogs and find a style you like.
 Most often, you can switch between a few before deciding, and make changes like customizing your font and colours.

 A few things I’d recommend having on your site are: